-Her fourteen plus years in banking and real estate mean that Nancy knows the ropes from both ends.
+Her twenty plus years in banking and real estate mean that Nancy knows the ropes from both ends.
 As Managing Broker of the Pall Spera Company office in Morrisville, her extensive real estate education, designations such as Certified Residential Specialist (CRS), Accredited Buyer's Representative (ABR) and Certified Buyer's Representative (CBR), provide her with the tools to oversee a very busy office as well as her own very successful real estate career.

 In December 2007 Jeremy moved from Manhattan to Wolcott, Vermont with his wife Diana.
 He has 2 children: His son, Oliver Foster-Fell and a granddaughter, Charlotte, in Wolcott, and his daughter Jera Foster-Fell who recently graduated from the University of Southern California and lives in Los Angeles and Manhattan.
 Jeremy enjoys the relaxed pace of life in Vermont which allows him more time to pursue his love of writing children's book, working on the Wolcott Town Zoning Board, and running his Vermont based publishing company, Web Profile Inc.